amekala/Ads-manager-mcp-server/README.md

 What are the impression trends for my campaigns?
 ```

-These queries demonstrate the natural language capabilities enabled by the MCP server.

 ## Security & Database Access

 The MCP server handles all database connections internally using secure PostgreSQL credentials.
 These credentials are: